New-UCCS/Game-Design/README.md

 <h1 align="center">Game Development Student Portfolio 😄</h1>

-# game Dev Students this is where you will post all of your projects 👋
+# Game Dev Students this is where you will post all of your projects 👋

 While uploading files make sure it has your username/team name before the project name so onlookers can know who posted what.